arnavjosh/wininfo/README.md

 # wininfo

-`wininfo` is a small Windows system information library and CLI.
-It uses WMI to collect CPU, memory, and disk data and exposes the results as Rust types or pretty-printed JSON.
+`wininfo` is a Windows system information library for Rust.
+It exposes a small API for collecting CPU, memory, and disk data through WMI and returns the results as strongly typed Rust structures.

 ## Features

-- Library API for querying system information from Windows.
+- Query CPU, memory, and disk information from Windows.
-- CLI that prints system, CPU, memory, or disk information.
+- Collect a complete system snapshot with one call.
-- Serde support for serializing the returned data structures.
+- Serialize the returned data with `serde`.
-- MIT licensed.
+- Use the library directly or build on the included CLI binary.

 ## Platform Support

-This crate is Windows-only at runtime.
-Creating a `System` on non-Windows platforms returns `WinInfoError::Unsupported`.
+`wininfo` is Windows-only at runtime.
+Creating a `System` on a non-Windows platform returns `WinInfoError::Unsupported`.

 ## Installation